BlazBlue: Calamity Trigger: Release

-The game was first released for the Taito Type X2 arcade system board, with a 16:9 ratio and 768p resolution, on November 19, in Japan and November 20, 2008, in the United States.
+The game was first released for the Taito Type X2 arcade system board, with a 1.66:1 aspect ratio (also known as the 5:3 ratio) ratio and 768p resolution, on November 19, in Japan and November 20, 2008, in the United States.
 It was released on the PlayStation 3 and Xbox 360 home consoles on June 25, 2009, in Japan.
 A port for the PlayStation Portable, titled BlazBlue Portable, was released in Japan on February 25, 2010, and in Europe on September 9, 2010.
 The PC version was released in Europe on August 20 and in Japan on August 26, 2010; it is a direct conversion of the Xbox 360 version, and contains cross-platform compatibility via the Games for Windows - Live service.
 In February 2014, the game was ported to Steam with its Games for Windows - Live features removed and thus the online multiplayer along with it.

 The limited edition U.S. version a Blu-ray disc for PS3 or DVD for Xbox 360 comes with a strategy guide and combo videos for every character.
 Also included is a two-disc Limited Edition soundtrack with special remixes from Oh No. In the European version the two-CD soundtrack is not included, and the tutorial Videos of the PS3 versions are now in DVD format.
 In the European Limited Edition an artbook is included, containing many drawings and concept art.
 The same and more pictures can be found in the game's gallery mode.